Group norms examples: How to set team norms that work

 Ariel Tavares Grilo, Localization Manager, Asana

-1. I schedule weekly team meetings to get focused on priorities, share updates, and solve problems in a collaborative way.
+1. I schedule weekly team meetings to focus on priorities, share updates, and solve problems collaboratively.
 If necessary, I also encourage the team to use this time to provide constructive feedback to teammates.

-2. I also frequently reassign responsibilities and tasks based on each individual’s interest in the work involved.
-That way, each one of us can work on activities that are most interesting to us and stay motivated as a result.
+2. I also frequently reassign responsibilities and tasks based on each individual's interest in the work involved.
+That way, each of us can work on activities that are most interesting to us and stay motivated.

 Erin Cheng, Head of Public and Analyst Relations

-On our team, we embrace Asana's value of being real with yourself and others.
-We've been building our team during this work from home period and have never met together in-person, so it's even more important that we ground ourselves in being authentic about what we may be tackling both in and out of work.
+On our team, we embrace Asana's value of starting with heart.
+We've been building our team during this work-from-home period and have never met in person, so it's even more important that we ground ourselves in authenticity about what we may be tackling both in and out of work.

-We also strive for absolute clarity when it comes to defining when we are and aren't available.
-I have a toddler at home so oftentimes I will catch up on work after bedtime or on the weekends during naptime.
-I’ve made it clear to my team that, while these hours are the ones most suited for my work, I have no expectation that they are online and/or responding.
-It's critical that everyone is able to unplug.
+We also strive for absolute clarity in defining when we are and aren't available.
+I have a toddler at home, so I often catch up on work after bedtime or on weekends during naptime.
+I've made it clear to my team that, while these hours are best suited to my work, I have no expectation that they will be online or respond.
+It's critical that everyone can unplug.

-By setting clear expectations and group norms around communication and response during off-hours, everyone can get the time to rest and recharge that they need without feeling pressured to be online because their manager is.
+By setting clear expectations and group norms for communication and responses during off-hours, everyone can get the time to rest and recharge they need without feeling pressured to be online just because their manager is.

 Sonya Chu, Head of Marketing Analytics, Asana